Supermagnum/piezo-balanced/README.md

 https://github.com/Supermagnum/piezo-balanced/blob/main/Balanced-Microphone-Correct-polarisation-correct-colors.jpg

 Why:
-The problem with piezo guitar pickups and contact mics is that they are not well matched to typical audio inputs.
+The problem with piezo guitar pickups and piezoelectric crystals is that they are not well matched to typical audio inputs.
 By their nature they can generate a lot of signal, but they cannot drive a 50 kilohm typical line input.
 The pickup needs to work into a much higher impedance, typically 1 megohm or so.